OWF/owf2013/pages/en/contact/index.md

 ## Sponsorhip Opportunities

-If you are interested in becoming sponsor of the Open World Forum and get high visibility in the event, please contact [sponsoring@openworldforum.org][2]
+If you are interested in becoming sponsor of the Open World Forum and get important visibility during the event, please contact [sponsoring@openworldforum.org][2]

 ## Speaker / Program Ideas/ Partnerships opportunities

-* You have a suggestion for a speaker or topic at the Open World Forum 2012?
+* You have a suggestion for a speaker or topic for the Open World Forum 2013?
 Want to contribute?  ** **
 * For partnership opportunities
 * For organization and operations